willstepp/writings/joseph-the-son/jts.md

 Thirteen

 The guests had left and Beth was in the kitchen washing up.
 Joseph and Lizzie were in the bedroom playing a game together.
-There came a knock on the door and when Beth opened it she saw Margaret Foy from New Calvary Baptists church was standing there carrying a pie wrapped in tin foil.
+There came a knock on the door and when Beth opened it she saw Margaret Foy from New Calvary Baptist Church was standing there carrying a pie wrapped in tin foil.
 She nodded slightly and then handed over the pie with a curtsy.

-“Ms. Hight,” she began in a rehearsed manner, “I’m sorry nobody from the church could make it to the ceremony today.
-But I just had to come pay respects.
+“Ms. Hight,” she began in a rehearsed manner, “I’m sorry nobody from New Calvary could make it to the ceremony today.
+But I just had to come pay my respects.
 Here is an apple pie I baked this morning.
 I hope you haven’t already received one.”

 “Why no ma’am, I don’t believe so,” Beth said, then, “Come on in  and get out of that cold.”